deanangles/cse386RaytracingProject/README.md

 # cse386RaytracingProject
-Final project for cse386- Foundations of Graphics
+Final project for cse386- Foundations of Graphics in C++

 How to run:
   1. Download zip file and CSE386.sln file